Boston Public Library: Public programs

 The Boston Public Library hosts thousands of free public programs each year, including Author Talks, Local and Family History lectures, the Lowell Lecture Series, Concerts in the Courtyard, and art and history exhibitions.
 The Boston Public Library also offers many daily events for children, teens, adults, and seniors, including story times, therapy dog story times, book discussions, film showings, ESL conversation groups, and research and technology classes.

 Computers and Internet access

-The Boston Public Library offers desktop computers with pay-for-print services for public use and free wireless internet at the Central Library all 24 branches for anyone who has a wireless-enabled mobile device and a library card.
-Plug-in Ethernet access is also available in the McKim building's Bates Hall and the Honan-Allston Branch's Adult Reading Room for up to 2 hours.
+The Boston Public Library offers desktop computers with pay-for-print services for public use and free wireless internet at the Central Library and all 24 branches for anyone who has a wireless-enabled mobile device and a library card.
+Plug-in Ethernet access is also available in the McKim Building's Bates Hall and the Honan-Allston Branch's Adult Reading Room for up to 2 hours.
 Library-card holders can also borrow laptops for in-library use for 2 hours at any location.